 Seek legal advice as soon as possible to decide whether or not to lodge a notice of defence.
 You may contact a private solicitor, a legal service or financial counsellor for advice.
 See Financial counselling services for a list of financial counselling services, and Legal services that can help for legal advice services.

 A Notice of Defence is a document informing the court and the creditor that you will defend the matter.
 It must be on the appropriate court form (form 8A).
-A Notice of Defence should be lodged within 21 days of receiving the complaint to avoid judgment being entered against you.
+A Notice of Defence should be lodged within 21 days of receiving the complaint (if you are in Victoria) to avoid judgment being entered against you.
 Therefore, it is vital that you make a note of the date on which you were served with the complaint.
 However, note that you may still lodge a defence after the 21-day time period has expired if the creditor has not entered judgment against you.

-Don’t lodge a Notice of Defence automatically; seek advice first.
+Do not lodge a Notice of Defence automatically; seek advice first.
 Speak to a lawyer or financial counsellor.
 They can advise on any defences available to you.
 See Financial counselling services for a list of financial counselling services.

-You are obliged to comply with the requirements of the CP Act, and file the form 4A (or 4AB) and form 4B certifications with a Notice of Defence.
+If you have not done so in the context of the proceedings, you need to comply with the requirements of the CP Act, and file the form 4A (or 4AB) and form 4B certifications with a Notice of Defence.